DFDT: Dynamic Fast Decision Tree for IoT Data Stream Mining on Edge Devices: Related Work

-\textbf{Grace period.} To prevent premature splits with small sample sizes that undermine the validity of the HB, a grace period \( n_{\min} \) specifies the minimum number of instances a leaf must observe before considering a split.
+\paragraph{Grace period ($n_{\min}$).} To prevent premature splits with small sample sizes that undermine the validity of the HB, a grace period \( n_{\min} \) specifies the minimum number of instances a leaf must observe before considering a split.
 However, without leveraging any information from the processed data, this can still result in computationally expensive split attempts or unnecessary delays in predictions.
 An alternative approach involves detecting frequent tie-breaking situations and applying steps to reduce the frequency of ties.
 For example, the default tie-breaking wait period can be adjusted by increasing the wait period for the child nodes after each tie is broken.
 This effect is cumulative until a valid split is found, after which the wait period is reset to the default value \cite{holmes2005tie}.
 Additionally, local statistics can be used to predict the optimal split time, minimizing delays and unnecessary split attempts.
-For instance, class distributions from previous split attempts can be used to estimate the minimum number of examples required before the HB is met \cite{losing2018enhancing}.
-Alternatively, \( n_{\min} \) can be adapted after an unsuccessful split attempt, adjusting based on the reasons for failure to ensure a split in the next iteration \cite{garcia2018hoeffding}.
-For example, if the best attributes are not too similar, but their GI difference is insufficient to trigger a split, the solution is to wait for additional examples until the HB decreases enough to be smaller than the GI difference, adjusting the \( n_{\min} \) accordingly.
-Similarly, if the top attributes are very similar in terms of GI, but the tie threshold \( \tau \) is not exceeded, more instances are needed to allow the HB to decrease below \( \tau \), with \( n_{\min} \) adjusted based on their IG difference \cite{garcia2018hoeffding}.
+For instance, OSM \cite{losing2018enhancing} uses class distributions from previous split attempts to estimate the minimum number of examples required before the HB.
+Alternatively, VFDT-\(n_{\min}\) \cite{garcia2018hoeffding} adjusts the grace period after unsuccessful split attempts, according to the reason of failure in order to ensure a split in the next iteration.
+For example, if the best attributes are not too similar, but their IG difference is insufficient to trigger a split, the solution is to wait for additional examples until the HB decreases enough to be smaller than the IG difference, adjusting the \( n_{\min} \) accordingly.
+Similarly, if the top attributes are very similar in terms of IG, but the tie threshold \( \tau \) is not exceeded, more instances are needed to allow the HB to decrease below \( \tau \), with \( n_{\min} \) adjusted based on their IG difference \cite{garcia2018hoeffding}.